ash-shell/yaml-parse/README.md

 ## Credits

 All of the heavy lifting was done by [Stefan Farestam](https://github.com/sfarestam) in response to this [StackOverflow Post](http://stackoverflow.com/questions/5014632/how-can-i-parse-a-yaml-file-from-a-linux-shell-script).
-This is simply a Ash wrapper.
+This is simply an Ash wrapper.

 ## License